 Contrary to expectations, differences in cloud feedback cannot be explained merely by simulated impacts on low clouds.
 In fact, among our CESM2 simulations, most differences in total cloud feedback are attributable to mid-level and high clouds.
 This is shown in Figure 2b.
-Accordingly, experiments with strong ice nucleation and no compensating change (Meyers (A) and Hoose (A), represented as red and green triangles, respectively) have the lowest total cloud feedback strengths among experiments yet unremarkable low cloud feedback strengths.
+Experiments with strong ice nucleation and no compensating change (Meyers (A) and Hoose (A), represented as red and green triangles, respectively) have the lowest total cloud feedback strengths yet unremarkable low cloud feedbacks.
 One explanation is that a portion of the simulated cloud phase feedback operates in mid-level clouds.
-Both INPs and warming are found

-- to alter cloud optical depth up to pressure levels of approximately 440mb (see Figs. S4 and S6 for ISCCP cloud type histogram comparisons).
-Consequently, while low cloud optical depth is more negative in both Hoose (A) and Meyers (A) than in No INPs (A), the especially prevalent Meyers (A) ice nucleation also results in a more negative mid-level cloud optical depth feedback (compare red bars in Fig. 3a).
-Additionally, INPs are found to enhance the positive cloud amount feedback in low clouds - - 160 negating INPs' influence on low cloud optical depth feedback yet have an opposite impact on midlevel clouds (see blue bars in Fig. 3a).
-These amount feedback effects cancel when considering both cloud levels together, yet strongly enhance the attribution of cloud feedback differences to mid-level clouds.
-INPs enhance the simulated occurrence of low clouds yet reduce mid-level cloud occurrence (compare sums over rows in Fig. S4), affecting the potential for the amount feedback to operate at each - level.
-This contrast may result from INP-induced precipitation having an amplified influence in vertically developed liquid clouds compared to shallow near-surface clouds.
-INPs can generate precipitation in clouds that are otherwise too ice-starved to undergo the WBF process, yet in other cases may prevent ice crystals from falling by distributing condensate mass among many crystals.
-Both INP impacts mentioned so far primarily operate over extratropical clouds (compare dashed lines in Fig. 3b, and see Fig. S8 for feedbacks divided by both latitude and mechanism).
+Both INPs and warming are found to alter cloud optical depth up to pressure levels of approximately 440mb (see Figs. S4 and S6 for ISCCP cloud type histogram comparisons).
+Low cloud optical depth feedback is more negative in both Hoose (A) and Meyers (A) than in No INPs (A), while with the especially prevalent Meyers (A) ice nucleation this also occurs in mid-level clouds (compare red bars in Fig. 3a).
+Second, INPs are found to enhance the positive cloud amount feedback in low clouds yet reduce this feedback in mid-level clouds (see blue bars in Fig. 3a).
+These amount feedback effects cancel, yet strongly shift the attribution of cloud feedback differences to mid-level clouds.
+INPs alter present-day cloud occurrence oppositely at each level (compare sums over rows in Fig. S4), which may impact the potential for amount feedbacks to operate.
+INPs may either deplete clouds by initiating WBF or enhance cloud longevity by distributing ice mass among too many crystals to fall.
+The opposite balances across levels possibly result from the first case having reduced influence in shallow low clouds.
+The INP impacts mentioned so far primarily operate over extratropical clouds (compare dashed lines in Fig. 3b, and see Fig. S8 for feedbacks divided by both latitude and mechanism).

 The aerosol-sensitive Hoose (A) ice nucleation does not reduce low and mid-level cloud feedbacks to the extent of Meyers (A), yet this difference is partly offset by a feedback in high clouds (compare red and green triangles in Fig. 2b).
 Though influence of mixed-phase microphysics on high cloud feedbacks has not previously been examined, the cold isotherms where ice nucleation acts strongest are typically above 440 hPa in the tropics and sub-tropics.
 The Hoose (A) experiment creates greater present-day high cloud occurrence than in any other experiment (see second to last row of Fig. S4).
-This is likely a result of heavily concentrated INPs around the sub-tropical dust belt, which stabilize ice cloud occurrence more than they diminish liquid cloud occurrence.
-This generates a regional negative clouds more than in other experiments (compare central columns of Fig. S6) may result from these clouds precipitating out as ice nucleation weakens with warming, resulting in fewer, heavier ice crystals.
-This may either be a novel feedback mechanism or an issue in models having unrealistically concentrated INPs.
-Overall, our simulations reveal INP influence on cloud feedback strength to operate

-185 through more mechanisms and cloud types than have previously been considered.
+This is likely a result of heavily concentrated INPs around the subtropical dust belt, which stabilize ice cloud occurrence more than they diminish liquid cloud occurrence.
+This generates a regional negative cloud amount feedback (see the green dashed line in Fig. 3b, bottom row).
+That warming reduces these clouds more than in other experiments (compare central columns of Fig. S6) may result from these clouds precipitating out as ice nucleation weakens with warming, resulting in fewer, heavier ice crystals.
+Overall, our simulations reveal INP influence on cloud feedback strength to operate through more mechanisms and cloud types than have previously been considered.
 These are summarized in Table 2.

-Negligible influence of INPs when controlling for cloud phase
+3.2 Negligible influence of INPs when controlling for cloud phase